EhtishamAshraf/rosbot_object_following_ws/README.md

 ```bash
 sudo apt-get install ros-$ROS_DISTRO-find-object-2d
 ```
-Next, to store the data of objects for later recognition by the Rosbot, run the following launch file:
+Next, to store the data of objects for later recognition by the Rosbot, run the following launch file, perform this action, after cloing the repository!
 ```bash
 roslaunch object_teaching.launch teach:=true
 ```